|Nutritional Guidelines (per serving)|

 Once the oil is hot, gently add a few battered cauliflower florets at a time and fry till crisp and golden in color.
 See my handy tip for lower-fat frying.
 Drain well and remove from the oil.
 Keep aside on paper towels for later use.

-In another pan or wok, heated on high, add the 3 tbsps vegetable/ canola/ sunflower cooking oil.
-When the oil is smokey hot, add the spring onions (reserve a little to garnish the dish later).
+In another pan or wok, heat on high, add the 3 tbsps vegetable/ canola/ sunflower cooking oil.
+When the oil is smoky hot, add the spring onions (reserve a little to garnish the dish later).
 Saute for a minute.

 Now add the Indo-Chinese Szechuan Sauce and chicken stock.
 Mix well.
 Cook for 2 minutes.